Medical groups denounce bullying, attacks on health-care workers as protests target hospitals | CBC News

 In a statement to CBC News, a spokesperson for LHSC said: "While we respect everyone's right to free speech, we disagree fundamentally with the position and the approach taken in these demonstrations."

-Protesters have also been targeting owners of Ontario businesses who are supportive of vaccine passports in recent weeks.
+In recent weeks, protesters have also been targeting owners of Ontario businesses who are supportive of vaccine passports.

-Toronto restaurateur Jen Agg told CBC late last month that anti-vaccine-passport protesters had been crowding outside her establishments' patios for weeks, banging on pots, yelling at customers and calling her a Nazi, because she had voiced her support for vaccine passports.
+Toronto restaurateur Jen Agg told CBC News late last month that anti-vaccine-passport protesters had been crowding outside her establishments' patios for weeks — banging on pots, yelling at customers and calling her a Nazi because she had voiced her support for vaccine passports.

-As a result, NDP Leader Andrea Horwath said she planned to introduce a bill that would create safety zones around restaurants to keep anti-vaccine protesters farther away from staff and customers.
+As a result, NDP Leader Andrea Horwath said she planned to introduce a bill that would create safety zones around restaurants to keep anti-vaccine protesters further away from staff and customers.

 Comments